 By Road

-You can arrive here via inter-state tourist buses from nearby cities or may drive to Haripad in your vehicle.
-Haripad is linked to other cities via well-maintained highways which makes it easily accessible through roads.
-Listed below is the estimate of distance and the best route that you may take if you are arriving from nearby cities or all metropolitan cities in India.
+You can arrive here via inter-state tourist buses from nearby cities or by driving to Haripad in your vehicle.
+Haripad is linked to other cities via well-maintained highways, which make it easily accessible by road.
+Listed below are the estimated distance and the best route that you may take if you are arriving from nearby cities or all metropolitan cities in India.

 - Distance from Madurai.
 282km via Kollam Thirumangalam Road